 TatukGIS Free Viewer The TatukGIS Editor is a professional, general-purpose desktop GIS mapping and data editing application with built-in scripting environment for customization and feature extensions.
 Features include: Viewing Natively (without import or format conversion) opens and displays a wide range of vector, image, grid, and SQL database layer formats, including advanced spatial server geodatabases.
+WMS, WFS, and WMTS mapping services may be opened from the web.
+Comprehensive visual layer property, legend, and scale controls provide for deep customization of the map appearance.
 3D Viewing 3D vector rendering, DTM model presentation, raster and vector layer draping over DTM, flood simulation, light & shadow control, camera/scene control, volumetric line and points rendering, Z & M value settings, 3D objects texturing...
 Editing Coordinate Systems Rectification Rectify distortions from aerial images, old vector maps, or CAD drawings and/or georeference to a coordinate system.
 Scripting Databases

 Whitebox GAT The Whitebox GAT project began in 2009 and was conceived as a replacement for the Terrain Analysis System (TAS).
 Whitebox GAT was intended to have a broader focus than its predecessor, positioning it as an open-source desktop GIS and remote sensing software package for general applications of geospatial analysis and data visualization.
 Whitebox GAT is intended to provide a platform for advanced geospatial data analysis with applications in both environmental research and the geomatics industry more broadly.
+It was envisioned from the outset as providing an ideal platform for experimenting with novel geospatial analysis methods.
+Equally important is the project’s goal of providing a tool that can be used for geomatics-based education.
 An important characteristic of Whitebox GAT is the unique open-access development philosophy adopted by the project, which lends itself to experimenting with geospatial algorithm development.

 FMEpedia - SherbendGeneralizer Examples SherbendGeneralizer is an FME 2011 transformer for 'smarter' generalization, which preserves original topology of the features.
 The goal of the Sherbend algorithm is to reduce unnecessary details on a line based on the analysis of the line’s bends.
 Sherbend is a constraint based algorithm that preserves topology of the lines and points in the input dataset.
 The Sherbend algorithm iteratively generalizes bends in a line by using the diameter parameter to select bends for generalization.
 The generalization process may eliminate, reduce, or combine bends, while resolving conflicts.
 The strategy for generalizing bends in a line looks as follows: * The parameter "diameter" is used to calculate the area of a reference circle. * For each line, determine the locations of the bends. * For each bend, calculate its actual area. * For each bend, calculate its circumference.
 Example 1: Topological CheckingBack to Top by Dmitri Bagh Old Style Before Generalization It can control: 1) Self-intersections;

 The FME Evangelist » FME2011 Use Case: Joiner vs FeatureMerger Hi FME’ers, Interacting with FME users I see various points of view on the merits of the Joiner transformer versus the FeatureMerger.
 Although both transformers carry out similar actions, it’s not clear to users when you should use each of these – particularly in relation to workspace performance.
 So this post will indulge in some investigative journalism!
+I’ll compare and contrast these transformers, to see where you would want to use each of them, and throw other transformers – such as the updated SQLExecutor and the new FeatureReader - into the mix as potential alternatives.
 Descriptions First a description.
+In general these transformers are used to merge features together.
 To do the merge requires some common information; usually a common ID number.
 FeatureMerger The FeatureMerger is for when both sets of data are being read in a workspace.
 Joiner The Joiner has only a single input port.
 For format, the spatial data was written to Shape, but the non-spatial to both CSV and SQLServer.